TithiP23/CSE-428-1--2021-2-60-057/README.md

 - **Interface Evaluation:** User testing results and feedback are included in `UpCycle_Interface-Evaluation.docx`.
 - **Machine Learning Model:** The notebook `Recyclable and Household Waste Classification.ipynb` contains the code for waste classification experiments.

----

-Would you like me to add a short **Figma link section** at the end of this README too (for your prototype)?